 Since Christ will be the great Judge then, and since that same Christ will have ruled and judged for 1,000 years previous to this period, it is not surprising that the White Throne setting will be a continuation of the conditions to prevail during the Millennium.

-I Peter 4:17-18 - For the time is come that judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel of God?
-And if the righteous scarcely be saved, where shall the ungodly and the sinner appear?
+I Peter 4:17-18 For the time has come for judgment to begin at the house of God; and if it begins first with us, what will be the end of those who do not obey the gospel of God?
+"Now if the righteous one is scarcely saved, where will the ungodly and the sinner appear?"

-We have the incredible blessing as firstfruits to be not only first in the kingdom, but also to receive a greater reward because we do have to resist Satan today and those in the Millennium won't have to.
+We have the incredible blessing as firstfruits to be not only first in the Kingdom, but also to receive a greater reward because we do have to resist Satan today and those in the Millennium will not have to.
 Satan will be released after that as we know.

 I have spoken a lot about judgment already because this Last Great Day represents that Great White Throne Judgment.
 But how does righteous judgment work?
-Let's take a look at that for a little while.
+Let us take a look at that for a little while.